 Conformity of Production (CoP) for manufacturers of vehicles or components

-The RDW verifies whether the manufacturer has taken adequate measures to guarantee that vehicles, systems, parts or technical units are produced conform to an approved type.
+RDW verifies whether a manufacturer has taken adequate measures to guarantee that vehicles, systems, parts and technical units are produced conform to an approved type.
 This procedure is referred to as Conformity of Production (CoP).

 Assessment of the production process